-Number Applicable Rules

-Description of Emissions Units / Activities of Units (if appropriate) Opacity Rule (b) PM from Mfg Process Rule (e) Fugitive Dust Rule (n)
+Number Applicable Rules Description of Emissions Units / Activities of Units (if appropriate) Opacity Rule (b) PM from Mfg Process Rule (e) Fugitive Dust Rule (n) F003 - Raw, processed and synthetic gypsum piles 3 х Plant Roads 1 Х

-N/A N/A N/A N/A N/A

 The following table includes groups of fuel burning equipment subject only to Georgia Rules 391-3-1-.02 (2) (b) & (d).
 Any emissions unit subject to a NESHAP, NSPS, or any specific Air Quality Permit Condition(s) are not included in this table.